 The friend who runs off to get married, SO MANY QUESTIONS!
 Seriously, if it wasn’t for the fact that she is occasionally mentioned, I would have completely forgotten about her.
 What are your plans with that particular storyline, Lisa?
 And the café owner, she seems a little untrustworthy.
 Especially with the amount of times she’s disappeared throughout the novel.

 Okay I mentioned two hot guys earlier, both of which are totally and completely alpha male.
-And someone explain to me the need guys have to have a pissing contest, it makes no sense.
-Another thing that doesn’t make sense, making our female protagonist be such lightweights that it pretty much puts them in danger.
+Something that doesn’t make sense, making our female protagonist be such lightweights that it pretty much puts them in danger.
 I’m looking at you Lisa Renee Jones, don’t think I didn’t notice that both Emily (Hard Rules) and Sara both have this trait.

 All in all, it was a great story, with just enough mystery and intrigue to keep the mystery lover in me curious but the hopeless romantic in me happy, for the most part, with the love story.
 I highly recommend this novel and the whole series, if you enjoyed this novel.